MetroModelingServices/metro_mce/README.md

 # Visuals Workbook
 The visuals workbook takes as input the outputs of the benefits calculator and the project costing workbook, calculates BC ratios, and summaries the results in various forms.
 Instructions are on the first worksheet.

+# Running the Complete MCE Toolkit
+The steps to run the complete toolkit from start to finish are:
+  - Travel Model
+    1. Code the base and build model scenarios
+    2. Run the updated demand models with the revised R scripts in the data export folder
+    3. Run the assignments
+    4. Run the data export scripts for both the base and build scenarios.
+The scripts need to be run in the following order:
+        1. convert_modechoice_pa_omx_part1.R and convert_modechoice_pa_omx_part2.R
+        2. parking_costs_to_omx.R
+        3. mce_reliability_prep.py
+        4. bca_EMME_Export.bat
+  - Benefits Calculator
+    1. Setup and run the benefits calculator.
+Make sure to review and update the settings as needed.
+    2. The results are in the aggregate_results.csv output file.
+  - Project Costs
+    1. Setup a project costing workbook for the base and build separately and code projects into the RTP+TIP tab.
+Make sure to review and update the settings as needed, including setting the correct present value year for the net present value calculation.
+    2. The results are in the Present Value Sum table on the PV_Summary tab
+  - Visuals Workbook
+    1. Setup a visuals workbook.
+Make sure to review and update the settings as needed, including setting the correct year for visualization/analysis.
+    2. Copy the aggregate_results.csv data to the Benefits tab.
+Set the year of the scenario.
+The DOLLARS field will be automatically calculated by the worksheet.
+    3. Copy the Present Value Sum table data to the Costs tab.
+Set the year of the scenario.
+The DOLLARS field will be automatically calculated by the worksheet.
+    4. Configure the visuals as needed.